atomap-dev/atomap/doc/install.rst

 If you got some kind of error, please report it as a New issue on the `Atomap GitLab <https://gitlab.com/atomap/atomap/issues>`_.

-WinPython HyperSpy installer
+Miniforge HyperSpy installer
 ****************************

-Alternatively, the WinPython HyperSpy bundle can be used.
+Alternatively, the Miniforge HyperSpy bundle can be used.
-Firstly download and install the `WinPython HyperSpy bundle <https://github.com/hyperspy/hyperspy-bundle/releases>`_:
+Firstly download and install the `Miniforge HyperSpy bundle <https://github.com/hyperspy/hyperspy-bundle/releases>`_:

 After installing the bundle, there should be a folder in the start menu called "HyperSpy Bundle", and this folder should contain the "WinPython prompt".
 Start the "WinPython prompt".
 This will open a terminal window called